ThatOtherAndrew/CV/src/main.typ

         - Designed and developed a Discord bot framework in Python, with comprehensive documentation
         - Implemented full CI/CD, Docker, and a project website
         - Created a marketing and project demonstration video
-        - Presented project at the Coolest Projects UK 2024 #linebreak() showcase and won the Judges' Favourite award in the _Advanced Programming_ category
+        - Won _Judges' Favourite (Advanced Programming_) at #url("https://online.coolestprojects.org/", "Coolest Projects UK 2024")
       ],
     )
     v(5pt)